balena-labs-research/secure-store/README.md

 <img width="1188" alt="env-examples" src="https://user-images.githubusercontent.com/64841595/199483420-6dc7b50e-b8be-4503-9348-95459cee0b80.png">

 You are now ready to start your devices.
 Enjoy!

+## Local mode

+You can start the client in local mode by passing `-local your-password`.
+This will create the mount and not rely on the server.
+Your password could however, be extracted from your device if you keep the two together without additional security measures.

 ## Using the encrypted storage for volumes